Persistent Depressive Disorder in Children

 Suicidal thoughts or attempts

-Frequent physical complaints, such as headache, stomachache, or extreme tiredness (fatigue)
+Frequent physical complaints, such as headache, stomachache, or extreme tiredness or exhaustion (fatigue)

 Running away or threats of running away from home